PostgreSQL Partition Manager Extension (pg_partman)

 Naming Length Limits

-PostgreSQL has an object naming length limit of 63 characters.
+PostgreSQL has an object naming length limit of 63 bytes (NOT characters).
 If you try and create an object with a longer name, it truncates off any characters at the end to fit that limit.
 This can cause obvious issues with partition names that rely on having a specifically named suffix.
-PG Partman automatically handles this for all child tables, trigger functions and triggers.
+PG Partman automatically handles this for all child table names.
 It will truncate off the existing parent table name to fit the required suffix.
 Be aware that if you have tables with very long, similar names, you may run into naming conflicts if they are part of separate partition sets.
-With serial based partitioning, be aware that over time the table name will be truncated more and more to fit a longer partition suffix.
+With number based partitioning, be aware that over time the table name will be truncated more and more to fit a longer partition suffix.
 So while the extension will try and handle this edge case for you, it is recommended to keep table names that will be partitioned as short as possible.

 Table inheritance in PostgreSQL does not allow a primary key or unique index/constraint on the parent to apply to all child tables.
 The constraint is applied to each individual table, but not on the entire partition set as a whole.
 For example, this means a careless application can cause a primary key value to be duplicated in a partition set.
 In the mean time, a python script is included with pg_partman that can provide monitoring to help ensure the lack of this feature doesn’t cause long term harm.
 See check_unique_constraint.py in the Scripts section.